qfish/XActivatePowerMode/README.md

 # XActivatePowerMode

-An Xcode plug-in makes [activate-power-mode](https://github.com/JoelBesada/activate-power-mode) happen in your Xcode.
+An Xcode plug-in makes [POWER MODE](https://github.com/JoelBesada/activate-power-mode) happen in your Xcode.

 <!-- FOR FUN, BE HAPPY!
 Dont be too serious, Man~~ -->